 Avoiding improper thread termination while it is accessing to the device (a function in this library is called but not yet finished).

-Performing a proper wait on time-critical functions, such as Iddk_Sleep, Iddk_Recovery, or waiting between two captures.
-Do not flood USB link with request for a long time.

 Avoiding virtual machines such as VM Ware or Virtual Box.
 Virtual USB controller does not work properly all the time.

 Assigning the device handle to NULL as soon as it is closed.